FelixDamrau/OpenLigaDbLlm/README.md

 3. **Run the .NET projects:**

+   Before running the applications, ensure you have the following environment variables set:

+   - `HELICONE_API_KEY`: Your Helicone API key.
+This is used for monitoring and logging API calls via Helicone.
+   - `OPENROUTER_API_KEY`: Your OpenRouter API key.
+This is used for authenticating with the OpenRouter API.

    Navigate to the respective project directories and run the applications using the .NET CLI:

    ```bash